-Shea is a vegetable fat obtained from the shea nut.
-It contains a rich amount of vitamins, especially A, E and F. These vitamins help soothe, hydrate and nourish your skin with collagen, which increase the elasticity of your skin and reduces the appearances of wrinkles.
+Shea butter is a vegetable fat obtained from the shea nut Butyrospermum parkii.
+It contains a rich amount of plant sterols, minerals and vitamins--especially A, E and F. Shea helps soothe, hydrate and increase the elasticity of your skin while reducing the appearances of wrinkles.
 The fatty acids in shea help protect and revitalize your skin cells.
+It even helps protect against UV rays and pollution.
 Furthermore, it increases blood circulation, which is an important purification process.
 This tremendously nourishing product derives straight from nature and works wonders for dry, irritated, sensitive, chapped, fatigued, and sore skin.
 Shea doesn't need parabens, carbomer, Disodium EDTA (stabilizer), or phenoxyethanol.
 It is perfect just as it is-- straight from nature.